I'm a Mom, a Photographer/Artist, Innovator, Branding Shaman, Social Impact Revolutionary and a total goofball.

 Q: So what’s with the double : : colon thingie?

 A: I dunno, I kinda like it.
-It’s an extra pause, because I think it would be a good idea if we all slow down and chill the hell out.
+It’s an extra pause, because I think it would be a good idea if we all slow down and chill out, connect, reflect and feel joy.
 Pays homage to the act of being.
-It’s my graphic symbol to stop and smell the LA jasmine or something.
+It’s my graphic symbol to stop and smell the coffee/roses/chocolate etc. #beingmindful

 Q: What other jobs have you had?